The Problem of Evil: Actually, It’s Complicated

 Even human writers find that literary characters appear to take on a life of their own, making “choices” that surprise the author, and which the author would feel dishonest in repressing.
 God, of course, is an Author who can give his characters real freedom, not only a literary evocation of it, and the choices we make really play a role in guiding us to our destiny.
 In that way God gives us the dignity of being co-authors with him in the story of our lives.

-- While the author of such a story may the characters for their good or evil actions at the end, while the drama is unfolding it may be quite different.
+- While the author of such a story may choose to reward or punish the characters for their good or evil actions at the end, while the drama is unfolding it may be quite different.
 The virtuous heroes suffer unjustly; the treacherous villains enjoy the fruits of their scheming — for now.
 If for some reason we had to abandon the story two-thirds of the way through, we might be very dissatisfied with the unresolved state of affairs.

 In a way, the better a dramatist the writer was, the more dissatisfied we might feel, since the injustice of the drama would be very persuasive and plausible in order to make the coming climax and denouement as cathartic and satisfying as possible.